On a regular modified C-metric: Abstract

 \section{Abstract}

 A particular form of the C-metric is investigated, giving it a non-standard interpretation and removing any singularity at $r = 0$.
 In the weak field limit of the accelerating black hole, the proper acceleration $A$ of a static observer is constant and the geometry becomes conformally-flat (anti de Sitter).
 The stress tensor is of $\Lambda$-type ($\Lambda = -3a^{2}/8\pi G$) and its energy density is negative.
 We propose that $\Lambda$ is responsible of inertial forces that appear in uniformly accelerated systems (far from the accelerating source $m$ and for $r << 1/a$ the dominant term in the expression of $a^{r}$ is $-a~cos\theta$).
-The components of the stress tensor and all invariants of the conformally-flat Schwarzschild spacetime are regulated by means of the exponential factor $exp(-k/r),~ k > 0$.
+The components of the stress tensor and all invariants of the conformally-flat Schwarzschild spacetime are regulated by means of the exponential factor $exp(-k/r),~ k > 0$.\\ \textit{\textbf{Keywords:}} uniform acceleration; cosmological constant; regular C - metric; inertial forces